AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/create-forms.md

 hidefromtoc: yes
 ---

-# Create a form for a Edge Delivery Service (EDS) site
+# Create a form using Adaptive Form Block

 In today's digital age, creating user-friendly forms is essential for any organization.
 AEM Forms Edge Delivery's lets you create forms using familiar tools like Word or Google Docs.

 These forms submit data directly to a Microsoft Excel or Google Sheets file, enabling you to use vibrant ecosystem and robust APIs of Google Sheets, Microsoft Excel, and Microsoft Sharepoint to easily process submitted data or to initiate an existing business workflow.

-AEM Forms Edge Delivery provides a Form block to help you easily create forms to capture and store captured data.
-You can include the Form block in your AEM EDS project to start creating a form.
+AEM Forms Edge Delivery provides a block, known as Adaptive Form Block, to help you easily create forms to capture and store captured data.
+You can include the Adaptive Form Block in your AEM EDS project to start creating a form.
 Let's start:

 ## Prerequisites

 Before you start, ensure that you have completed the following steps:

 * Set up Edge Delivery Service (EDS) GitHub project using AEM boilerplate and clone the corresponding GitHub repository on your local machine.
 See [developer tutorial](https://www.aem.live/developer/tutorial) for details.
 In this document, the local folder of your Edge Delivery Service (EDS) project is referred as `[EDS Project repository]` .
-* Clone the [Forms Block repository](https://github.com/adobe/afb) on your local machine.
-It contains the code to render the form on an EDS webpage.
-In this document, the local folder of your Forms Block repository is referred as `[Forms Block repository]`.
 * Ensure that you have access to Google Sheets or Microsoft SharePoint.
 To set up Microsoft SharePoint as your content source, see [How to use Sharepoint](https://www.aem.live/docs/setup-customer-sharepoint)

 ## Create a form

-+++ Step 1: Add the Form block to your Edge Delivery Service (EDS) project.
++++ Step 1: Add the Adaptive Form block to your Edge Delivery Service (EDS) project.

-The Form block empowers users to create forms for an Edge Delivery Service Site.
+The Adaptive  empowers users to create forms for an Edge Delivery Service Site.
 However, this block isn't included in the default AEM boilerplate (used to create an Edge Delivery Service project).
-To seamlessly integrate the Form block into your Edge Delivery Service project:
+To seamlessly integrate the Adaptive Form block into your Edge Delivery Service project:

+1. **Clone the Adaptive Form block repository**: Clone the [Adaptive Form block repository](https://github.com/adobe/afb) on your local machine.
+It contains the code to render the form on an EDS webpage.
+In this document, the local folder of your Forms Block repository is referred as `[Adaptive Form block repository]`.
-1. **Locate the Form Block Repository:** Access the [Forms Block repository]/blocks folder on your local machine and copy the `form` folder.
+1. **Locate the Adaptive Form block Repository:** Access the [Adaptive Form block repository]/blocks folder on your local machine and copy the `form` folder.
-1. **Paste the Form Block into your EDS Project:**
+1. **Paste the Adaptive Form block into your EDS Project:**
 Navigate to the [EDS Project repository]/blocks/ folder on your local machine and paste the form folder.
 1. **Commit Changes to GitHub:** Check in the form folder and its underlying files to your Edge Delivery Service project on GitHub.

-After completing these steps, the Form block is successfully integrated into your Edge Delivery Service(EDS) project repository on GitHub.
+After completing these steps, the Adaptive Form block is successfully added to your Edge Delivery Service(EDS) project repository on GitHub.
+You can now create and add forms to a EDS Sites page.

 **Troubleshooting GitHub build issues**